 It’s an unfortunate fact that some prospective tubal reversal patients are financially disadvantaged and therefore cannot take advantage of some of the conventional means used to secure funding, such as personal or home equity loans or obtaining reimbursement from their insurance carrier.
-A non-profit tubal reversal ministry can help these patients realize their dream of regaining fertility.
+A non-profit tubal reversal ministry presents another alternative chance at fertility, second to securing a government grant.
 However, don’t instill you full confidence in these organizations.

 Many have waiting lists that span years worth of fundraising efforts and require you to make contributions without any guarantee of putting you through surgery.
 These modest efforts might instead be directed elsewhere, such as funding your own pre-payment account with the surgeon of your choice. $100 a month and extra contributions whenever possible can put you well on your way to the operating room.
 Nevertheless, it doesn’t hurt to become more informed about these organizations if not just to do you part in helping those that can’t afford tubal reversal surgery.